Mr123keelos/Win11PerformanceApp-Python/README.md

 # Requirements
 - Windows with admin privileges (to allow the program to make system changes)
-- Windows 11 with the latest updates
+- Windows 11 with the latest updates (tested on version 24H2)

 # Features
 - Automatic file cleaner